DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 November 30th 2022 saw the launch of AI’s first killer app: ChatGPT (Generative Pre-trained Transformer).
 Three months later, in February 2023, someone “leaked“ the first LLM (Large Language Model) from Meta, the corporation that owns Facebook.
 Since then, many open LLMs have dropped and Hugging Face has become the de facto centre for these models.

-The year is now 2025 and over the last two years there has been an explosion of tools and workflows hitting the Internet.
-The continued growth of commercial, frontier LLMs (e.g. OpenAI models such as GPT-4o, GPT-4o mini, and the GPT-4.1 series) has easily matched, and usually surpasses, the power of my favourite open models (DeepSeek-R1, Phi4, Qwen3, etc.) However, thanks to the rise of open reasoning models, MoE (Mixture of Experts) models, agents, agentic tools, RAG (Retrieval-Augmented Generation) knowledge saved in vector databases, and AI-specific scraping tools like Crawl4AI, AI generalists like myself can develop our vibe coding skills on our own PCs.
+The year is now 2025 and over the last two and-a-bit years there has been an explosion of tools and workflows hitting the Internet.
+The continued growth of commercial, frontier LLMs (e.g. OpenAI models such as GPT-4o, GPT-4o mini, and the GPT-4.1 series) has easily matched, and usually surpasses, the power of my favourite open models (DeepSeek-R1, Phi4, Qwen3, etc.) However, thanks to the rise of open reasoning models, MoE (Mixture of Experts) models, agents, agentic tools, RAG (Retrieval-Augmented Generation) knowledge saved in vector databases, and AI-specific scraping tools like Crawl4AI, AI enthusiasts like myself can develop our vibe coding skills on our own PCs.

 ---